dan-lund/kiwi/README.md

 -   **Lightweight:** Minimal resource usage thanks to Tauri and tract.

--   **Offline image recognition:** Uses the MobileNet ONNX model to classify images locally.
+-   **Offline image recognition:** Uses the MobileNet ONNX model to classify images locally, no internet connection required.

--   **Cross-platform:** Runs on Windows, macOS, and Linux.

 ## Installation
 ### From pre-built releases